miek770/duplicate_songs/README.md

 This Python project identifies and will eventually manage duplicate MP3 files in a specified directory based on metadata such as title, artist, album, and duration.
 Using the `mutagen` library, the script recursively scans a directory to locate potential duplicates.

+It's also an excuse to try out `poetry`.

 ## Features

 - Recursively search directories for MP3 files.